odud-by/uae-fdi-resilience-analysis/README.md

 ## Policy Implications & “What’s Controllable”

-The analysis points to a clear distinction: short-term FDI volatility is influenced by global liquidity and oil prices, but the durability of inflows is increasingly shaped by domestic policy architecture.
-The relevant question for 2025–2026 is therefore not whether volatility can be eliminated, but how its transmission can be managed.
+The analysis points to a clear distinction: short-term FDI volatility is driven by global liquidity and oil prices, but durability is shaped by domestic policy.
+The relevant question for 2025–2026 is therefore not eliminating volatility, but managing its transmission.

 ### What Is Not Directly Controllable